PX4/PX4-user_guide/en/advanced/px4_metadata.md

 ## Metadata Toolchain

-The process for handling metadata is the same for both event and parameter metadata.
+The process for handling metadata is the same for all metadata types.

-Metadata is collected into JSON and XML files every time PX4 is built.
+Metadata is collected into JSON files every time PX4 is built.

 For most flight controllers (as most have enough FLASH available), the JSON file is xz-compressed and stored within the generated binary.
-The file is then shared to ground stations using the MAVLink [Component Information Protocol](https://mavlink.io/en/services/component_information.html).
+The file is then shared to ground stations using the MAVLink [Component Metadata Protocol](https://mavlink.io/en/services/component_information.html).
 Using the component metadata protocol ensures that the recipient can always fetch up-to-date metadata for the code running on the vehicle.
+Events metadata is also added to the log files, allowing log analysis tools (such as Flight Review) to use the correct metadata to display events.

 Binaries for flight controller targets with constrained memory do not store the parameter metadata in the binary, but instead reference the same data stored on `px4-travis.s3.amazonaws.com`.
 This applies, for example, to the [Omnibus F4 SD](../flight_controller/omnibus_f4_sd.md).